emg110/socialytics/README.md

 **`TODO:`**

-1- adding Instagram login form as start page for frontend and store the session-id and csrf_token on server side (with security in mind!)
+1- Add Instagram login form as start page for frontend and store the session-id and csrf_token on server side (with security in mind!)

-2- adding react components for parameters
+2- Add react components for parameters

 3- Implement database loading (Mongo, Postgress, ElasticSearch and Redis)

-4- Adding progress , start and stop for every ETL operation.
+4- Add progress , start and stop for every ETL operation.

-5- Adding export to CSV/JSON option to every ETL process.
+5- Add export to CSV/JSON option to every ETL process.

-6- Adding Analytics Dashboards and components
+6- Add Analytics dashboards and components

-7- Adding Analytical models and algorithms
+7- Add analytical models and algorithms

 //---------------------------------------------------